-It doesn’t get more classic than deep green.
+It doesn’t get more classic than deep gold.
 If your style errs on the side of minimalism, these tiny pieces are perfect for you.
-Bring the slightest pop of color to a mantel (each one is topped with “snow” for an added bit of winter wonderland–inspired whimsy), without compromising a neutral color palette.
+Bring the slightest pop of color to a mantel (each one is topped with “glitter” for an added bit of winter wonderland–inspired whimsy), without compromising a neutral color palette.

 For an Otherworldly Look

 Just try to convince us that these handmade creations don’t look like something straight out of Dr. Seuss.
 The fuzzy creations are a great way to squeeze a bit of holiday charm into a nursery or child’s room—though if your own vibe is on the whimsical side, why not pepper a couple of these around your living room.
 Your house, your rules.

 Our Winter Renovation issue is here!
 Subscribe now to step inside Leanne Ford’s latest project—her own historic Pennsylvania home.
 Plus discover our new rules of reno.